 Welcome to Sam’s Playground – a travel blog

-Look around for musings on travel, my photography and unique tips from my actual experiences travelling in Thailand, Europe and throughout North America.
+Look around for musings on travel, my photography and unique tips from my actual experiences travelling in Thailand, Europe, North America and New Zealand.

 Background of what is on this blog: